DFE-Digital/bat-design-history/app/posts/find-teacher-training/2025-11-05-improving-filtering-and-sorting.md

 ![Screenshot of the section of the search results page on the live site with links to guidance pages on the Get Into Teaching website](git-links-live.png)

 We found [how to choose a course](https://getintoteaching.education.gov.uk/train-to-be-a-teacher/how-to-choose-your-teacher-training-course) is clicked on around 150 times a day (which is around 4% of users on Find).
 The second and third links were only clicked on around 10 times a day.
-So, we decided to remove the two links which weren’t used often.
+So, we decided to remove the two links which were not used often.

 <img alt="Screenshot of the section of the search results page on the protoype with one link to a guidance page on the Get Into Teaching website." src="git-links-prototype.png" class="govuk-!-width-one-half">